Athenaeum Concert Series 2023-2024

 Logan Skelton

-Logan Skelton is a much sought after pianist, teacher and composer whose work has received international critical acclaim.
-As a performer, Skelton has concertized widely in the United States, Europe and Asia and has been featured on many national public radio and television stations, as well as on radio in China and national television in Romania.
-He has recorded numerous discs for Centaur, Albany, Crystal, Blue Griffin, Equilibrium, Supertrain, and Naxos Records, the latter on which he performed on two pianos with fellow composer-pianist William Bolcom.
-He has been a juror for many international piano competitions and regularly appears in international festival settings.
-As a composer, Skelton has a special affinity for art song, having composed nearly two hundred songs, including numerous song cycles.
-A devoted teacher himself, Skelton has been honored by the University of Michigan, including the Harold Haugh Award for excellence in studio teaching as well as the Arthur F. Thurnau professorship, among the highest honors given to faculty members at the university.
+Logan Skelton is a much sought-after pianist, teacher and composer whose work has received international critical acclaim.
+Skelton has concertized widely in the United States, Europe and Asia and appeared on many national public radio and television stations, as well as on radio in China and national television in Romania.
+He has recorded numerous discs for Centaur, Albany, Crystal, Blue Griffin, Equilibrium, Supertrain and Naxos Records, the latter two consisting of collaborations with fellow composer-pianist William Bolcom.
+He has been a juror for prominent piano competitions and regularly appears in international festival settings.
+As a composer and arranger his work is published by Muse Press.
+He has creatively reimagined various piano works of Liszt, Mozart, Bartók, and contributed substantially to the upcoming Gershwin complete edition.
+Skelton has a special affinity for art song, having composed nearly two hundred songs, including numerous song cycles.
+A devoted teacher, Skelton has been repeatedly honored by the University of Michigan including the Arthur F. Thurnau professorship, among the highest honors given to faculty members at the university.
 Skelton’s own piano students have won awards in many national and international competitions.
 He has served on the faculties of Manhattan School of Music, Missouri State University, and the University of Michigan.

 Program notes